 Under Texas state law, it is possible for a non-parent to obtain custody of a child.
 However, it is far more challenging for a non-parent to obtain custody than it is for one of the child’s parents.

-Further, if a relative is attempting to get child custody over the objections of one (or both) of the child’s parents, then their case will be especially difficult.
+Further, if a relative attempts to get child custody over the objections of one (or both) of the child’s parents, their case will be especially difficult.
 That is not to say that it is impossible.

 Relatives, most notably grandparents, but also adult siblings along with aunts and uncles, are sometimes able to obtain child custody.
-They are sometimes even able to do so over the vigorous, aggressive objections of the child’s legal parents.
+They can sometimes even do so over the vigorous, aggressive objections of the child’s legal parents.